 Highlights the Children's Justice Act Program, providing information on team composition, development of interagency protocols for investigating and prosecuting child abuse cases, and Children's Advocacy Centers of Virginia.
 Links to sample interagency protocols are provided, along with links for a multidisciplinary team tracking form and a booklet on information sharing.

-The Multidisciplinary Misnomer: A West Virginia Case Study of Multidisciplinary Treatment Teams in Child Welfare
+The Multidisciplinary Misnomer: A West Virginia Case Study of Multidisciplinary Treatment Teams in Child Welfare (chapter 7 in Innovations in Child and Family Policy: Multidisciplinary Research and Perspectives on Strengthening Children and Their Families

 Colver & Plein (2009)